 Will VPNs always get around the Great Firewall?

 Occasionally, the Chinese government will roll out a new round of restrictions, which may temporarily block some providers.
 Fortunately, with the China VPNs recommended on this page, a server network update will usually fix that problem in a few hours.
-Fortunately, these temporary blocks are quite rare and the VPNs in this guide consistently work well.
+On a positive note, these temporary blocks are quite rare and the VPNs in this guide consistently work well.

 So while there are no guarantees, these China VPNs should work well, even with the latest round of blocks.